- Human Resources//

 Email is our primary method of communication with you during the hiring process.
 Please make sure the email address in your application is accurate.
 Check your email frequently to ensure you receive information in a timely manner.

 You may start work in Conroe ISD once you have attended the New Hire Orientation meeting at the Human Resources Department, which is located at 3205 West Davis Street, Conroe, TX 77304.
 You are not cleared to begin working before Human Resources meets in person with you and clears you to begin working.

 There are a number of steps that must be completed prior to your start date, including the background check, education/certification/license checks, if necessary, onboarding paperwork, and the New Hire Orientation meeting.

 Once the Human Resources Department has completed the background check, verified your education/certificate/license, if necessary, and received your completed electronic new hire paperwork, you will be contacted via email by a Human Resources representative to attend a New Hire Orientation Meeting.
+Professional New Hire Orientations are held virtually and the hiring specialist will contact you regarding the registration process.
 You must attend a meeting in order to complete the hiring process and to be eligible to begin work.

 What should I bring to the New Hire Orientation Meeting?
 You will need to bring the following documents with you:

 - Original Social Security card (for payroll purposes) – Conroe ISD will use the name as it appears on your Social Security card for our official records.

 - Documents that satisfy the I-9 form requirements.
 Acceptable documents are listed in the instructions for the I-9 form and may also be found in the Frequently Asked Questions section of this page.

 - Original service records from prior district(s) so that you may be given credit for your creditable years of service.
 Original service records must be received by Human Resources within 60 days of your hire date.